SEBI Show Cause Notice: Meaning, & Latest on PACL| 2026

 • A clear buy / sell / hold call

-• price target or stop-loss level
+• A price target or stop-loss level

 Even sharing one of these qualifies as a recommendation under SEBI — triggering all compliance obligations.
 That’s why even a Telegram message or a stock pick video on YouTube must adhere to compliance standards.